 DBA’s pay attention: Any Solaris 10 server kernel earlier than Update 8 + 142900-09 that is running any application that synchronously writes more than 32k chunks is vulnerable to data loss on abnormal shutdown.

-As best as I can figure – with no access to any information from Sun other than what’s publically available – these bugs affect synchronous writes large enough to be written directly to the pool instead of indirectly via the ZIL.
+As best as I can figure – with no access to any information from Sun other than what’s publicly available – these bugs affect synchronous writes large enough to be written directly to the pool instead of indirectly via the ZIL.
 After an abnormal shutdown, on reboot the ZIL replay looks at the metadata in the ZIL wacks the write (and your Oracle Archive logs).

 It appears that you can